 Police searching for man accused of killing girlfriend

-BATON ROUGE - Police are looking for a man who allegedly left his girlfriend to die after a domestic altercation Sunday morning.
+BATON ROUGE - Police are looking for 37-year-old Casey Warren, a man who allegedly left his girlfriend to die after a domestic altercation Sunday morning.

-The Baton Rouge Police Department said that officers were called to a home near the corner of Gerald and San Clemente drives around 10 a.m. and found the victim.
+The Baton Rouge Police Department said that officers were called to a home near the corner of Gerald and San Clemente drives around 10 a.m. and found 31-year-old Elissia Thomas.
 The situation is being investigated as a domestic homicide.

-Officers are still actively looking for the suspect, who was described as the woman's boyfriend or significant other.
-Neither have been identified.
+Officers are still actively looking for the Warren, who was described as the woman's boyfriend or significant other.

 Trending News